DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 - Fight it by feeding more (triple feeding)
 - Visiting hospital daily for blood tests SUCKS
 - NICU for light therapy if levels get too high (based on hours of age), which prevents very low chance of brain damage.
-- Very common (60% of firstborns in the U.S.), due to poor advice on how to prepare for after the birth, imo.
+- Very common (60% of firstborns in the U.S.), due to poor advice on how to prepare for after the birth.

 ### Bottle feeding
 - Slow flow wide nipple for jaw development and to reduce nipple confusion.
 Dr. Brown’s bottle and nipple are good.